Noah's Ark: Description

 The structure of the Ark (and the chronology of the flood) is homologous with the Jewish Temple and with Temple worship.
 Accordingly, Noah's instructions are given to him by God (Genesis 6:14–16): the ark is to be 300 cubits long, 50 cubits wide, and 30 cubits high (approximately 134×22×13 m).
-These dimensions are based on a numerological preoccupation with the number 60, the same number characterizing the vessel of the Babylonian flood hero.
+These dimensions are thought by some to be based on a numerological preoccupation with the number 60, the same number characterizing the vessel of the Babylonian flood hero.

 Its three internal divisions reflect the three-part universe imagined by the ancient Israelites: heaven, the earth, and the underworld.
 Each deck is the same height as the Temple in Jerusalem, itself a microcosmic model of the universe, and each is three times the area of the court of the tabernacle, leading to the suggestion that the author saw both Ark and tabernacle as serving for the preservation of human life.
 It has a door in the side, and a tsohar, which may be either a roof or a skylight.
 It is to be made of gopher wood "goper", a word which appears nowhere else in the Bible, but thought to be a loan word from the Akkadian gupru – and divided into qinnim, a word which always refers to birds' nests elsewhere in the Bible, leading some scholars to emend this to qanim, reeds.
 The finished vessel is to be smeared with koper, meaning pitch or bitumen; in Hebrew the two words are closely related, kaparta ("smeared") ... bakopper.
-Bitumen is more likely option as "koper" is thought to be a loanword from the Akkadian "kupru", meaning bitumen.
+Bitumen is the more likely option, as "koper" is thought to be a loanword from the Akkadian "kupru", meaning bitumen.

+The shape of the Ark is described in Genesis with the Hebrew word tevah, whose meaning is unclear and whose only other use in the Bible is to describe the rush basket of Moses; the King James Version of the Bible accordingly describes the Ark as the "ark of bulrushes".
+The third-century scholar Origen imagined the Ark to have been a square pyramid floating on a raft.
+What is now the standard visual depiction of the Ark, a ship's hull with a sloped roof and a side door, originates with Hugh of Saint Victor, an 11th century Saxon theologian, who dedicated a treatise to a description of the Ark.